-Making these Pork and Scallion Potstickers were a perfect way to spend a cold, rainy afternoon.
-We were bored and decided to try our hand at cooking something unfamiliar.
-I had these potsticker wrappers in the freezer and while I had a general idea of what to do I had never actually made them before.
-I have experience filling and making pierogis every year and figured this couldn’t be too far off.
-After looking through all my cookbooks for some inspiration regarding the filling and came across one in a Rachael Ray Magazine that was close to what I was looking for.
-I changed a few ingredients and amounts based on what I had in the pantry and this is the result.
+Making these Pork and Scallion Potstickers is a perfect way to spend a cold, rainy afternoon.
+Bored, we decided to try our hand at cooking something unfamiliar.
+Although I had a general idea of what to do, I had never actually made them before.
+I do have experience filling and making pierogis every year, and figured this couldn’t be too far off.
+I looked through all my cookbooks for some inspiration regarding the filling.
+Finally, I came across one in a Rachael Ray Magazine.
+I changed a few ingredients and amounts based on what I had in the pantry, and this is the result.

-My oldest helped with the filling of the dumplings and was so excited to try them after they were cooked.
-He was surprisingly good at getting them closed without filling popping out of the seams, I was really impressed!
-As far as him liking the finished product, well let just say he loved the crispy part on the bottom, typical.
-I was at least happy he was so excited to try them.
-Deciding to make something new was a fun way to spend part of the rainy afternoon away from our electronics and devices just spending quality time together.
-We ate more than we should have and froze the rest for a later date.
-I am not sure what the next food adventure will be but when we decide I will be sure to share.
+My oldest helped fill the dumplings and was excited to try them after they were cooked.
+Surprisingly, he was very good at sealing them.
+He really impressed me with his skills.
+Deciding to make something new is a fun way to spend part of the rainy afternoon away from our electronics and devices.
+It is nice spending quality time together.
+We ended up eating more than we should have and froze the rest for a later date.

 Table and a Chair is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program